-(CPW activity 6120, Schools Outdoor Learning Environments; activity 6132, Support Education Programs in Schools P/OR; activity 6135, Public Education and Outreach P/OR; activity 6221, Encourage Natural Resource Careers P/OR; and activity 6222, Encourage Natural Resource Careers combined)
+(CPW activity 6120, Schools Outdoor Learning Environments; activity 6132, Support Education Programs in Schools P/OR; activity 6135, Public Education and Outreach P/OR; and activity 6221, Encourage Natural Resource Careers P/OR)

 Outdoor Recreation: Trails and River Greenways

 Recreational trails are one of the most popular outdoor recreation amenities in Colorado.
 The 2019 Statewide Comprehensive Outdoor Recreation Plan (SCORP) identifies a very high level of demand for trail maintenance and development funding across all regions of the state.
 CPW aligns these activities with various strategic goals and objectives.